jeremytammik/tbc/a/1970_webview2.md

 ####<a name="2"></a> WebView2 and CefSharp in Revit Add-Ins

-Here are some thoughts and experiences from an internal discussion aimed to define best practices for Revit add-ins using WebView2:
+Here are some thoughts and experiences from an internal discussion aimed at defining best practices for Revit add-ins using WebView2:

-**Question:** I would like to make use of WaebView2 in my add-in.
+**Question:** I would like to make use of WebView2 in my add-in.
 What should I do?

 - Rely on future versions of Revit installing the evergreen runtime?